Event Details

 Festival Pass - must be booked in advance

-A festival pass includes entry to Chatsworth House, Garden, and Farmyard on the day of your visit, plus access to the Festival Hub.
+A festival pass includes one day entry to the Festival Hub, plus complimentary access to Chatsworth House, Garden, and Farmyard on the day of your visit.

-In the Hub, you'll find The Writers' RoomThe Poetry RoomBookshop Signing Tents, and a Catering Village.
+In the Hub, you'll find the Garden Stage, the Fountain Stage, The Writers' RoomThe Poetry RoomBookshop Signing Tents, and a Catering Village.

 Festival passes include free parking for one vehicle per transaction.